HL7/davinci-pct/input/pagecontent/use_cases.md

     </tr>
      <tr>
         <td>Deductible</td>
-        <td>The amount you pay for covered health care services before your insurance plan starts to pay.
-With a $2,000 deductible, for example, you pay the first $2,000 of covered services yourself.
-After you pay your deductible, you usually pay only a copayment or coinsurance for covered services. </td>
+        <td>The amount that is paid for covered health care services before the insurance plan starts to pay.
+With a $2,000 deductible, for example, the first $2,000 of covered services is paid by the member out-of-pocket.
+After the deductible is paid, the member usually pays only a copayment or coinsurance for covered services. </td>
     </tr>
     <tr>
         <td>EOB<br/>Explanation of Benefits</td>